lollipopkit/qcl/README.md

 ## QCL

-`Query Check Language - QCL` is a simple language that allows you to query and check the eval result of a query.
+`Query Check Language - QCL` is a simple language that allows you to check the eval result of a query.
+It's designed to be used in ACL (Access Control List) systems, where you need to check if a user has access to a resource.

 ### Example